Assystant/SpotAxis/README.md

 3. Review and collaborate on source code changes
 4. Write and improve SpotAxis documentation
 5. Contribute new feature development

-If you need support implementing this ATS on your server, please reach out to holesh+ats@assystant.com

 ## Project Dependencies ##